MaikKingma/clean-hexagonal-onion-docs/docs/10-process-adapter.md

 Host: localhost:8081
 Accept: application/json
 ```
-implement this in our ACL adapter
+implement this in our ACL adapter.
+We need to expose some sort of interface to our later book command REST controller
+that we can inject.

+> **Hint:** Consider our application & domain service pattern.
+Since Publishers do not have a life cycle within our
+> context, which would you choose?

-### 2. Task: Implement Book Command
+### 2. Task: Implement the Book Command
-implement our new book commands endpoint and for now only log the response of the getPublisherById call
+implement our new book commands endpoint and for now only log the response of the getPublisherById call you
+implemented in step 1.

 ```http request
 POST /books/{id}/commands/publish HTTP/1.1
 Host: localhost:8080